 spreading crab cream cheese spread onto a flour tortilla, then rolling it up with two hands

-Step 3: Bake Frozen Pinwheels
+Step 4: How To Bake Frozen Pinwheels

 When you’re ready to serve them, prepare a large cookie sheet with parchment paper and preheat the oven to 350 degrees.

 1. Place the frozen rolls on a cutting board.
 Cut off the ends of each tortilla roll just enough to make the ends even.
-Then cut evenly into seven pieces.
+Then, cut evenly into seven pieces.

 cutting a roll of crab pinwheels into bite size pieces